Tiggilyboo/website/content/papers/linear-genetic-programming.md

-description = "An assessment of self-programming programs using simple esoteric language interpreters in C++ with insight into optimization and parallelization" tags = ["AI", "Research", "University", "LGP", "Esoteric", "C++", "Optimization", "Parallelism", "Genetic"] topics = ["Artificial Intelligence", "Papers"]
+description = "An assessment of self-programming programs using simple esoteric language interpreters in C++ with insight into optimization and parallelization" tags = ["AI", "Research", "University", "LGP", "Esoteric", "C++", "Optimization", "Parallelism", "Genetic"] topics = ["Artificial Intelligence", "Papers"] comments=true
 +++

 ## Original Course Paper (2014)
 This paper was written for an artificial intelligence course (COIS-4550H) in 2014.
 It examines a self-programming program using genetic algorithm techniques (with a fitness evaluation).

 * [Linear Genetic Programming (PDF)](/files/AI_A4_LGP.pdf)